chrisl8/Witchazzan/README.md

 ## Deploying Code in Production
 ### Initial setup
-**NOTE: Parcel does pretty much all of its work in RAM, which means that for a site with a lot of assets it can use up a lot of memory just to build the site.
+**NOTE: Vite does pretty much all of its work in RAM, which means that for a site with a lot of assets it can use up a lot of memory just to build the site.
 If you keep getting "killed" when you run `npm run build` on a low cost virtual host, check how much memory it has.
 If it is equal to or less than 2GB, you may need to increase it or alternatively [create a swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) to reliably build (`npm run build`).**

 The production server must have a recent version of Node.js installed.